HERA-Team/hera_opm/docs/config_files.md

 ### pols

 This lists the polarizations to be used, as a comma-separated list.
+This option is not required unless processing polarization-separated files.

 ### path_to_do_scripts

 This lists the absolute path to the task scripts (also called "do_scripts" due to their naming convention).

+### conda_env

+The name of a conda environment that should be activated before running each analysis step.

+### base_mem

+The default memory requirement for each step in the workflow, in MB.
+Individual steps can request a different amount of memory (e.g., if one step requires significantly more memory than the other ones).

+### base_cpu

+The default number of CPUs for each processing stage.
+Unless you have explicitly made your task parallel (using OpenMP, MPI, or other parallelization framework), this should be 1.

 ## WorkFlow